aaronallen8455/opentelemetry-auto/README.md

   value = "MyAppMonad"
   ```
   Replace `MyAppMonad` with your application's primary monad.
 This monad needs
-  to have an instance for `MonadUnliftIO`, otherwise you'll get
+  to have an instance for `MonadUnliftIO`, otherwise you'll get a type error.
-  type errors.
 - Initialize the global tracer provider as part of application startup.
 The
   plugin will not insert spans until after the gobal tracer provider has been
   initialized.
 See the